ruddyscent/grokking-algorithms/ch06/exercises.md

 7. Pack lunch

 ### 6.5
-The options A and C are trees.
-However, the option B contains a loop and is not a tree.
+The options "A" and "C" are trees.
+However, the option "B" contains a loop and is not a tree.